IamEbere/Finance-portfolio/README.md

 # Finance × Python Portfolio

-Hi, I'm Ebere — a Chartered Accountant with ~5 years of experience across external audit, corporate finance, treasury management, and financial modeling.
-I also hold CFA Level I and FMVA certifications.
+Hi, I'm Ebere — a Chartered Accountant with experience across external audit, corporate finance, treasury management, and financial modeling.
+I also hold an FMVA certification and currently undergoing the CFA program.
 This repo collects the Python projects I've built to bridge traditional finance work with data-driven, automated tooling.

 I most recently worked as a Senior Accountant at a mini-grid energy company, and I'm currently building out this portfolio while pursuing new roles in finance/analytics and freelance AI evaluation work in the finance domain.